massartval-exercises/freeCodeCamp_DB_certification/README.md

 - salon is a postgreSQL database with a shell script to access and update the database.
 It is one of the required learning projects for the certification.

 - periodic_table is a postgreSQL database with a shell script to get information from the database.
 It is one of the required learning projects for the certification.

+- number_guesser is a shell script to guess a random number, with a database to store user info and previous games records.
+It is the final project of the certification.